 The family moved to Delavan, Wisconsin, in 1977 when Scott’s father was called to pastor a church there.
 Scott was involved in sports, band, church, and achieved the rank of Eagle Scout, remaining active in the Boy Scouts of America to this day.

-While in high school, Scott was selected to attend the American Legion’s Badger Boys State program.
-There, he was picked as one of two representatives from Wisconsin to Boys Nation in Washington, D.C.
-Both of these programs teach young men about the virtues of the American form of government and the protection of freedom.
-The experience opened Scott’s eyes to public service.
+While in high school, Scott was selected to attend the American Legion’s Badger Boys State Program in Ripon.
+He was subsequently selected as one of two representatives to Boys Nation in Washington, D.C., and the experience opened Scott’s eyes to public service.

 In 1986, Scott moved to Milwaukee to attend Marquette University.
-While still in school, he worked for IBM before leaving school in his senior year to work full-time in development for the American Red Cross.
+While still in school, he worked for IBM before leaving to work full-time in financial development for the American Red Cross.

 Scott was elected to the State Assembly in 1993.
-While there, he chaired several committees and authored important pieces of legislation that include: Truth-in-Sentencing, photo identification requirements to vote, and the elimination of the statute of limitations in sexual assault cases.
+While there, he chaired several committees and authored important pieces of legislation.
+He was re-elected four times.